-*This guide is not intended to replace the advice of an eye doctor.
-You should rely on a qualified eye care professional for personalized information and recommendations.
+*Disclaimer: This guide doesn't replace the advice of an eye doctor.
+Rely on a qualified eye care professional for personalized information and recommendations.

 An eye exam is not enough to determine your contact lens prescription.
 Your eye doctor will need to perform a contact lens exam for this.
 They may measure:

-These measurements will help your eye doctor determine whether you should wear contact lenses or not.
-They will also discuss your lifestyle to help you determine a healthy wear and replacement schedule.
+These measurements will help your eye doctor determine whether or not you should wear contact lenses.
+They will also discuss your lifestyle to determine a healthy wear and replacement schedule.
 Many eye doctors will then give you a free trial pair of contacts to test out for a week or two.

-Your eye doctor’s recommendations are the best source of information for which type and brand of contact lens or other eyewear you should purchase.
+Your eye doctor’s recommendations are the best source of information for which type and brand of contact lens or other eyewear to purchase.

 Example of a Contact Lens Prescription